 - Radiographs of the Cervical Spine

-- Degenerative changes are very common (more than 60% of patients aged 55 or older, and increasing with age), and positive radiograph findings should be not be interpreted in isolation, but clinically correlated
+- Degenerative changes are very common (more than 60% of patients aged 55 or older, and increasing with age), and positive radiograph findings should not be interpreted in isolation, but clinically correlated.2

 - Anterior-posterior (AP), lateral, and oblique views should be performed.

-- Lateral flexion and extension views assess range of motion and instability.
+- Flexion and extension views assess range of motion and instability.4

-- Magnetic resonance imaging (MRI) is the study of choice to evaluate degree of spinal cord and nerve root compression, as it assesses soft tissues and neural elements.
+- Magnetic resonance imaging (MRI) is the study of choice to evaluate degree of spinal cord and nerve root compression, as it assesses soft tissues and neural elements.4,9

-- Clinical severity of CSM have a good correlation with high intensity signals in T2-weighted MR images (myelomalacia)
+- Clinical severity of CSM has good correlation with high intensity signals in T2-weighted MR images (myelomalacia).
+2,9

 - Signal changes on T1-weighted images correlate with poorer prognosis following surgical decompression.